Seventeen Magazine: "Malavika Kannan is Using Storytelling to Change the World."

 A student from Seminole High School is striving to change the world by combining her two passions: writing and politics.
 "When you see movements empowered entirely by teenagers across the country, I would hesitate to say that teenagers aren't involved in making a difference in their communities," Kannan said.
 She said people should not underestimate her generation.
 "I think teenage girls do a lot more than people give them credit for," Kannan said.

 VICE: "Meet The Young Activists Fighting For Reproductive Justice."

-"It's never been easy to be a young woman in the US: although political outrage has coalesced most strongly under the Trump administration, women have been dealing with this shit since time immemorial, particularly women of color.
-It starts at a young age: female bodies are policed by sexist school 'dress codes,' we're denied meaningful sex ed, WOC are disproportionately affected by school discipline, and our stories are erased from school curriculums.
-Abortion laws, and the general stigma surrounding young female sexuality, is only part of this system."
+"It's never been easy to be a young woman in the US: although political outrage has coalesced most strongly under the Trump administration, women have been dealing with this shit since time immemorial, particularly women of color."

 "The 18-year-old writer described herself as a 'plant mom and activist' on her Huffington Post author profile, the kind of description that just makes sense for someone like her.
 Serious, but fun; humble, but proud.
 Malavika's writing has been called "easy to read, hard to digest," an accurate reflection of how she tackles issues like race and feminism in her writing: with ease and a subtle sense of humor.
 Her writing reflects her urgency to confront issues head-on."

 Urban Asian: "Malavika Kannan: An Activist, Creator, and Storyteller."

-"Malavika Kannan isn’t your typical teenager.
-At age 18, she’s already established a teen-run media company, written for top media companies, and crafted a novel.
+"Malavika Kannan isn't your typical teenager.
+At 18, she's already established a teen-run nonprofit, written for top media companies, and crafted a novel.
 Malavika, a first generation Indian-American, uses her skills as an activist, creator, and storyteller to uplift others and enact social change."